 - Your student must accept the parent loan award via the Financial Aid tab on Texas State Self-Service.

-- If you have not already, sign in at studentloans.gov and select Request a PLUS Loan to complete an online loan application.
+- If you have not already, sign in at studentloans.gov and select Apply for a Direct PLUS Loan to complete an online loan application.

 - Once you complete the loan application and the credit check is approved, you will be immediately required to complete a master promissory note.